BankPoolAmsterdam/bankpoolamsterdam.github.io/index.md

      - Kick shots: cue ball contacts one or more rails before hitting the object ball;
      - Carom shots: cue ball contacts multiple object balls;
      - Jump shots: cue ball jumps over one or multiple balls before contacting the designated ball;
-     - Combination shots: object ball hits the designated ball or combination with above shots;
+     - Combination shots: object ball hits the designated ball or combination with the above shots;

 4. Any ball pocketed on a straight-in shot or uncalled shot will be considered illegally pocketed.